What to Expect from St Bede’s

 - Use the Bulletin: You can find an example here.
 While a majority of our prayers come from the Book of Common Prayer 1979, we print bulletins for ease of use and so that you will not have to juggle books.

-- Special needs: If you have mobility concerns, need a cushion, and/or require a gluten free Communion wafer we are happy to help!
+- Physical needs: If you have mobility concerns, need a cushion, and/or require a gluten free Communion wafer we are happy to help!
 Let an usher or greeter know before you are seated.

 - Stuff that’s not in the bulletin: Because our worship is traditionally liturgical, there are little things folks do (cross themselves, bow, say certain prayers) that aren’t printed in the bulletin.
 We will do our best to explain what it is we are doing, and if you notice something we haven’t explained; please feel free to ask!